Paediatricians

 Support services to help you manage the planning and funding allocated under NDIS.

-From understanding accommodation options to getting help with childhood supports, accessing in home support or learning important life skills, there is a wide range of support services available to help you if you are looking for assistance to manage day-to-day life with Down syndrome.
+From understanding accommodation options to getting help with childhood supports, accessing in home support or learning important life skills, a wide range of support services are available to help you if you are looking for assistance to manage day-to-day life with Down syndrome.

 Early childhood intervention supports can help maximise your child's development and give them the skills to participate in daily activities.